 Building on a series of previous papers, Benna & Fusi (2016) address this question in the context of a highly simplified model of synaptic modifications.
 In this model, the current value of a synapse is assumed to be a linear superposition of all the past modifications made to that synapse, weighted by a function of the time since that modification:

 Here indexes the synapse, is the synaptic modification made at time and is the weighting function that determines the effect of a modification made at time on the current value of the synapse.
-Another important assumption is that the modifications are unit-magnitude, equal-probability depression or potentiation events, i.e. , that arrive at the synapse at a constant speed and are uncorrelated across time.
+Another important assumption is that the modifications are unit-magnitude, equal-probability depression or potentiation events, i.e. , that arrive at the synapse at a constant rate and are uncorrelated across time.
 It is assumed that there are such synapses in total, uncorrelated with each other.

 To formalize the plasticity-rigidity trade-off, they define a signal-to-noise ratio that quantifies how well we can decode a past synaptic modification event from the current values of the synapses.
 The signal is defined as the mean overlap between the current values of the synapses and the past synaptic modification pattern:

 and the noise is defined as the standard deviation of this overlap:

 where the angle brackets denote averages over the stochastic modifications.
 With the assumptions made, it is then straightforward to derive that the signal-to-noise ratio for a memory inducted at time is proportional to: